david-franz/ctx-sys/README.md

 ## Installation

-> **⚠️ Not yet implemented.** The commands below represent the planned installation process.
+> Phase 1 is implemented.
+You can install and run the MCP server.

 ```bash
 # Clone the repository